-ED HOOPMAN* is currently in the cast of Ideation and has previously appeared at New Rep in Mister Roberts, Indulgences, and touring productions of Macbeth and Hamlet.
+ED HOOPMAN* has previously appeared at New Rep in Ideation, Mister Roberts, Indulgences, and touring productions of Macbeth and Hamlet.
 Recent credits include Camelot (Lyric Stage Company); and Finish Line (Boston Theater Company/Boch Center).
 Other regional credits include Peter and the Starcatcher, City of Angels, Dear Elizabeth, The Importance of Being Earnest, and Animal Crackers (Lyric Stage Company); Dog Paddle (Bridge Rep); King Lear, A Midsummer Night’s Dream, and The Taming of the Shrew (Commonwealth Shakespeare); A Civil War Christmas (Huntington Theatre Company); Assassins, After Ashley, and A Clockwork Orange (Company One); and Shear Madness (Charles Playhouse).
 New York credits include Interior: Panic and World’s Fastest Hamlet (Hedgepig Ensemble Theatre); Jester’s Dead (The Outfit); and Foreign Wars (Random Access Theater).
 Television credits include See Kate Run (ABC); and Aftershock (History Channel).
 Mr. Hoopman is also an accomplished voiceover actor whose work can be heard both locally and nationally.
 Born and raised in Northern California, Ed now calls Cambridge home after 13 years in the Boston area. edhoopman.com

 MATT KETAI* is currently making his New Rep debut in Ideation.
 Regional credits include Dracula, Or The Undead (Williamstown Theatre Festival); A Christmas Carol (Trinity Repertory Company); Othello (Actors’ Shakespeare Project); and Fallujah (Kennedy Center ACTF/InCite Arts Festival).
 New York acting credits include Xander Xist… (Samuel French Off-Off Broadway Short Play Festival); Oedipus (La MaMa); La Ruta (Working Theatre); Mom Play (Sarah DeLappe Premiere).
 Matt was a member of the Flea Theater’s resident acting company, The Bats, from 2014-2015.
 Matt received his BFA in Acting from Boston University and his MFA in Acting from Brown University/Trinity Repertory Company.
 Brown/Trinity credits include Side Show (BroadwayWorld and RI Critics Pick, Best Supporting Actor in a Musical), A Midsummer Night’s Dream, and Romeo and Juliet.